 Scholarships come from various sources including the college you are attending, your program of study, your high school, local, regional and national organizations, employers and more.

 Many new freshmen will be awarded automatic scholarships upon admission to EWU.
-Get more information and see what you might be eligible for here.
+Find out what New Freshmen Scholarships you might be eligible for.

 Many other scholarship opportunities become available in the fall and winter with deadlines in February – May.
-Get more information on all scholarship opportunities and deadlines here.
+Learn more about Scholarships at EWU.

 Students who complete their financial aid application by February 1, 2019 will receive priority consideration for EWU financial aid for the 2019-2020 academic year.
 FAFSA’s received after February 1st are still considered, but awards are made on a funds-available basis and late applicants may not receive all the aid for which they might otherwise qualify.
 Be sure to file the correct FAFSA for the correct academic year.
 At EWU, the academic year runs from fall quarter through the following summer quarter.